Real Estate Marketing Ideas: 7 Tips to Grow Your Agency

 By now you’re fully aware that internet usage on mobile devices has surpassed that on desktop.
 But how important is a great mobile browsing experience for your real estate website?

 There are a couple of options here if you’re looking at a mobile website including an alternative version hosted at m.yoursite.com.au or the same version that responds to the size of screen.
-The latter choice is named responsive website design and this is our suggested approach and this is backed by Google.

-Whilst we love responsive web design, serving the same content on a smaller device can be problematic with mobile page speed.
+Well, whilst we love responsive web design, serving the same content on a smaller device can be problematic with mobile page speed.
 Particularly in the real estate industry where websites are so heavy.
 On a mobile device, slow page loads will definitely lose you customers.